AmieDD/ADDVulcan/Astronomy Astrophysics Astrometry Astrodynamics AAAA/Attitude Adjustment/README.md

  - The stars magnitude can be ignored.
  - Python3 has a much nicer notation for matrix multiplication.
  - numpy offers some nice helper functions to create the used matrices.
- - scipy offers conversions from rotations to quaternions.
+ - scipy offers a way to convert from a rotation matrix to a quaternion.

 This lead to our cleaned up solution (found as well in `solution_improved.py`):
 ```Python